Origination date: 10/01/93

 The purpose of the Industrial Leave of Absence Pay benefit is to provide a specific period of time for the employee to recuperate from work related illness or injury, which has been accepted for benefits by the university’s Workers’ Compensation insurance carrier.

-An employee may request a leave of absence if he/she is unable to work due to a work-related injury/illness, which has been accepted for benefits by the university Workers' Compensation insurance carrier.
+An employee may request a leave of absence if they are unable to work due to a work-related injury/illness, which has been accepted for benefits by the university Workers' Compensation insurance carrier.
 Such requests must be accompanied by a physician's statement of disability.

 Accrued sick and vacation leave may be used prior to the commencement of an industrial leave of absence.

-Leave Accruals: Vacation and sick leave hours will only accrue while an employee is on a paid status.
+Leave Accruals: Vacation and sick hours will accrue while an employee is on a paid status.